espinoj/covidInterventions/README.md

 # covidInterventions

-Retrieve interventions for US from https://covid19.healthdata.org/ API Output to csv if desired.
+Retrieve interventions for US from https://covid19.healthdata.org/ API.
+Output to csv if desired.